opensource-force/osf-blog/content/posts/you_are_not_a_number/part_5/index.md

 Missing the opportunity to call it the phoneputer, the iPhone would launch that summer starting the smart phone on the trajectory towards arguably the most important product category on Earth.
 The first android devices would launch the next year.

-In 2005, only about 10-15% on humans owned computers, and none of those who did could take them _everywhere_ and use them _all the gosh darn time._
+In 2005, only about 10-15% of humans owned computers, and none of those who did could take them _everywhere_ and use them _all the gosh darn time._
 Fifteen years later, half of all humans owned computers, with almost all of that half owning a tiny computer that was coming with them everywhere they go.
 And pretty much all of them were signed in to Google and Facebook.